 7. Talk to Your Classmates

-Having the opportunity to talk to your classmates and maintain a certain level of socialization is also important.
+Having the opportunity to talk to your classmates and maintain a certain level of socialization is also important to online learning success and well-being.
 Your teacher understands this as well and will provide opportunities for interaction when possible.

 Remember to remain engaged.
 If someone asks a question during class or posts to a discussion board, be prepared to participate and help to create dialogue.